joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 ### Setting up Kafka
 The easiest way to get Kafka up-and-running is by using the Confluent Kafka Docker OSS images.
 For the purpose of this article, we're going to create the simplest Kafka deployment, which requires the [Kafka](https://hub.docker.com/r/confluentinc/cp-kafka/) and the [Zookeepeer](https://hub.docker.com/r/confluentinc/cp-zookeeper/) Docker images.

 > You will need to have Docker and Docker Compose installed on your host to continue.
-If you don't have it already, follow the [Install Docker Compose documentation](https://docs.docker.com/compose/install)
+If you don't have it already, have a look in [Install Docker Compose documentation](https://docs.docker.com/compose/install)

 Now let's create a `docker-compose-kafka.yml` Docker Compose file which we are going to use to bring-up Kafka.